christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 As a database admin or user,

 1. Download a sample datapump export dump file from the Oracle Learning Library github repository.
-2. Secure copy the dump file to the exadata machine and then to the required directory and run import data pump
+2. Securely copy the dump file to the exadata machine and then to the required directory and run import data pump